bfoese/udacity-c3-microservices/README.md

     npm audit fix
     ```
 5. In `set_env.sh`, environment variables are set with `export $VAR=value`.
 Setting it this way is not permanent; every time you open a new terminal, you will have to run `set_env.sh` to reconfigure your environment variables.
 To verify if your environment variable is set, you can check the variable with a command like `echo $POSTGRES_USERNAME`.

+### AWS Configuration Steps

+1. Create Users and Roles
+    1. Create IAM User with Admin Permissions
+        - tell AWS CLI to use this user
+    2. Create Role for EKS cluster management "eksClusterRole"
+        - Policy: AmazonEKSClusterPolicy: Was recommended in AWS docs for this role
+    3. Create Role for EKS cluster node group creation "eksNodeRole"
+        - AmazonEKSWorkerNodePolicy: Was recommended in AWS docs for this role
+        - AmazonEC2ContainerRegistryReadOnly: Was recommended in AWS docs for this role
+        - AmazonEKS_CNI_Policy: This policy was not recommended in the AWS docs of how to create the node group role, but without it, the node group creation failed.
+In  "kubectl cluster-info dump" there was an error hint saying "NetworkPluginNotReady".
+This permission fixed the error and creation of a new node group was sucessful.
+2. Create S3 Bucket
+    - block all public access
+    - define CORS policy
+3. Create RDS PostgresSQL database
+4. Create EKS Cluster
+5. Use AWS CLI to bind kubectl to newly created cluster:
+    ´´´´bash
+    # first check if AWS CLI the right user (if not, you need to change the profile):
+    $ aws iam list-users
+    $ aws eks --region eu-central-1 update-kubeconfig --name udacity-microservices
+    $ kubectl cluster-info
+    # if creation of node group in the next step fails, this command can be used to find an error message, when AWS web UI only displays, that node group wasn't created
+    $ kubectl cluster-info dump
+    ´´´´
+5. Create Node Group for Cluster
+    - type: t3.micro
+    - provide ssh key, this can't be updated later and node group creation takes about 30 minutes...
+    - Number of Nodes: t3.micro has maximum number of 4 pods per nodes.
+Number of nodes in node group should be be enough to handle the pods for the deployments.
+And kubernetes is also running some pods on the nodes.
+When pods don't start and message "too many pods" is visible, the node group has to few pods available.
+        ´´´´bash
+        # see all pods
+        $ kubectl get po -A
+        ´´´´
+6. Create Cluster Secrets
+    ````bash
+    $ kubectl create secret generic postgres \
+  --from-literal=username=postgres \
+  --from-literal=password='my-password'
+    $ kubectl get secrets
+    $ kubectl get secret postgres ss -o jsonpath='{.data}'
+    ````
+7. Create Cluster env variable config map
+7. Create Cluster configuration files and apply them with kubectl
+8. Put frontend behind nginx reverse proxy, to be able address the API gateway
+   service via static domain which is only exposed within cluster and not
+   accessable from browser